maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 > **Potential Improvements:**
 > - Refactor alarm resources to use `for_each` for easier scaling and modularity.
 > - Automate the creation of multiple alarms with a `map` variable to reduce code duplication.
-> - Consider adding a centralized CloudWatch dashboard for a visual overview of system health.

 ---